coly-technologies/coly-technologies.github.io/coly-api.md

 }
 ```

----

-##### Invalid Credentials :
+##### Invalid Credentials

-In-case of invalid password or email address has been passed.
+In case of invalid password or email address has been passed:

 ```json
 {